 A group of people at MIT developed the first chatbot, known as “the mother of chatbots” Eliza.
 Though different from today’s chatbot, it served its purpose of imitating human-like interactions, by using a model known as the decision tree.
-Nowadays, chatbots, at their root, are a form of AI capable of answering frequent questions from consumers, citizens, or customers.
+Nowadays, chatbots, at their root, are a form of Artificial Intelligence capable of answering frequent questions from consumers, citizens, or customers.
 But, exactly how far have they come?

 In a recent article in InformationWeek, I had the opportunity to dive into the evolution of the chatbot over the years.
 Its technology, which once served a fairly basic role, is now a key business tool for organizations.
 In the beginning, many users expressed frustration when engaging with chatbots because the answers were limited and too mechanical, but now their capabilities exceed basic questions, and can even understand tone of voice.
 As described in InformationWeek, below are the technologies that have paved the way for better chatbots: